 Ladies and gentlemen, put away your creams, walking is the new youth secret.
 Joking aside, walking stimulates the anti-aging process and helps repair cells.

 Walking only 25 minutes a day can extend life expectancy by 3 to 7 years. – European Society of Cardiology

-9. Walking reduces diseases and injuries risks
+9. Reduce diseases and injuries risks

 Walking reinforces the heart and improves blood circulation as well as reduces coronary disease risks.
 It also minimizes the risk of osteoporosis, diabetes, breast, and colon cancer while strengthening metabolism.
 Walking also promotes better mental health and prevents Alzheimer’s disease.

-Walking at work or better, walking meetings
+Walking at work or better, have walking meetings

 Walking meetings are very trendy.
 These meetings are done by walking.
 Ideally in a small group, instead of the traditional around the table seated meeting.
 By using this time where we normally sit to do a meeting, we enjoy the benefits while advancing the work.

 Do you walk regularly?
 Do you practice this activity during your work hours?

 Marketing Director of Beenote, Melanie loves the world of marketing which is constantly evolving to offer the best product for her clients’ needs.
 Her primary goal is to help organizations simplify the governance of their boards, committees and teams through good meeting management practices.